arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/plc-ide-setup-license/content.md

 ![Activation Offline](https://user-images.githubusercontent.com/100422525/225364908-b2d0e497-014d-4fe4-bef0-34c846cb5103.png)

-Follow the instructions provided, using our [Contact form](https://www.arduino.cc/en/contact-us) and generating the **Activation Request File**.
+Follow the instructions provided using our [Contact form](https://www.arduino.cc/en/contact-us) and generating the **Activation Request File**.

 Once you will receive back the **Activation file**, drag&drop it in the dashed rectangle or select it from the folder where it is stored to complete your Offline Activation.